Air Conditioner Repair Checklist

 If you rely on a smart thermostat, including ones manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
 If it still won’t work, reach us at 954-320-7398 for assistance.

 Your cooling equipment typically has a shut-down device by its outside unit.
 This lever is commonly in a metal box attached to your home.
-If your equipment has recently been repaired, the device may have accidentally been left in the “off” position.
+If your equipment has recently been repaired, the device may have accidentally been turned off.

 Clogged Condensate Drain Pan